 Early adopters lived with issues such as short-range, high cost, long charging times, no towing capability, and a shortage of charging stations, though, like current buyers, they benefitted from little to no maintenance other than a battery change approximately every decade.

-Many of those early adopters are now current buyers, replacing their 10-year-old EVs with a new one this 2020.
+Many of those early adopters are now returning buyers, replacing their 10-year-old EVs with a new model this 2020.
 Many more consumers also got the message that EVs are a financially solid choice, however.

 Consumers now enjoy faster charging, range as long or longer than gas-powered vehicles, new EV trucks with towing capacity, and a choice of EV charging stations.
 The biggest change, however, may mean more money left in the buyer’s pockets.

 According to Consumer Report’s Special Report on EVs, “The biggest change to the marketplace, however, is that unlike a decade ago, vehicles no longer sit in only two camps: less expensive EVs with short-range and compromised comfort and space, and very expensive EVs that offer more range but with big luxury-car prices.”
-Consumers can find longer rage and reasonable prices in the same vehicle.
-Best of all, deals and rebates early adopters enjoyed are often completely, or partly, still in effect, meaning federal, state, and even city tax credits can still be enjoyed by buyers.
+Consumers can find longer range and reasonable prices in the same vehicle.
+Best of all, the deals and rebates early adopters enjoyed are often still in effect, meaning federal, state, and even city tax credits can still be enjoyed by buyers.

 Everyone knows EVs abound in major cities like NYC, but mostly in ones with warmer climates like Los Angeles and Miami, which already have charging station infrastructure.
 Introducing EVs into rural areas, especially those with cold weather, is more difficult.
 With longer distances to drive and an absence of charging stations, EVs have never seemed practical for country dwellers.
 With the advancement in range, however, EVs are popping up in rural areas.
 Part of the solution may be encouraging stations to use their portion of the Volkswagen Diesel Emissions Environmental Mitigation Trust (VW Trust) to build charging stations.
-According to the article “Paving the Way for Electric Vehicles in Rural America”, 15% of each state’s portion of the trust can be used to build charging stations and bring clean energy to rural communities.
+15% of each state’s portion of the trust can be used to build charging stations and bring clean energy to rural communities.

 Are EVs REALLY that Popular?